All Episodes

 So it's not like, you know, it's not like APAC is the one entity that wants Israel to fight back against Gaza or against Hamas.

-Better known as the Feast of Tabernacles, and so a lot of your Jewish co-workers are taking the day off today.
+And so a lot of your Jewish co-workers are taking the day off today.

 I guess they take the day off, generally speaking.

-And uh part of the key observance and traditions are that the Sukkot is a hut, and it has to do with something in their ancient history where they built a hut and lived in it.
+And part of the key observance and traditions are that the Sukkot is a hut, and it has to do with something in their ancient history where they built a hut and lived in it.

-So, as part of the celebration, um many people build a little temporary hut and then they hang out in it and maybe sleep in it overnight.
+So, as part of the celebration, many people build a little temporary hut and then they hang out in it and maybe sleep in it overnight.

 Kind of cool.